Compared: Deer Rifles in the Field

 On the other hand, the Ruger's generous loading port and hinged magazine floorplate make it simple to load and unload.
 This action clearly shows the influence of the Mauser 98 and pre-1964 Winchester Model 70, which served as inspiration for much of the Ruger's design.

-The .308 Winchester is an excellent all-around cartridge, but the M77RSI's short barrel exacts a considerable ballistic price.
-Still, my standard blacktail deer handload drives a 150 grain spitzer bullet at a chronographed MV of 2600 fps for a MPBR of 243 yards.
+This M77RSI is chambered for the .308 Winchester, an excellent all-around cartridge, but the M77RSI's short barrel exacts a considerable ballistic price.
+Still, our standard blacktail deer handload drives a 150 grain spitzer bullet at a chronographed MV of 2600 fps for a MPBR of 243 yards.
 The Sierra GameKing bullet kills deer like lighting at woods ranges.
 If .308 is not your cup of tea, the M77RSI is also available in .243 Win., .270 Win., and .30-06 Spfd.

 The other bolt action rifles probably have more or less of an advantage when shooting from a stand, as they have longer barrels for better stability and higher velocity.
 Still, it is not particularly difficult to shoot the little Ruger from a rest or shooting sticks.

-On the other hand, the M77RSI is the only bolt action that is truly acceptable as a "ready" rifle inside of a vehicle.
-Its compactness (overall length is only about 38.5") really makes a difference here.
+On the other hand, the M77RSI, along with the Mannlicher-Schoenauer Carbine, are the only bolt actions that are truly acceptable as a "ready" rifle inside of a vehicle.
+The Ruger's compactness (overall length is only about 38.5") really makes a difference here.
 So does the ease with which a cartridge can be removed from the chamber and reinserted into the magazine.
 Then just press down the cartridges in the loaded magazine and close the bolt on the empty chamber, and away you go.
 Final score: B+ (Very Good).

-Weatherby Mark V Deluxe (also Mark V Sporter), .257 Wby.
-Mag.
+Weatherby Mark V Deluxe (also Mark V Sporter)

 A less expensive Weatherby Mark V model similar to the Deluxe is the Sporter, a slightly lighter (8 pounds bare) version available in 7 magnum calibers from .257 Wby.
 Mag. to .340 Wby Mag.
 The Sporter's barreled action is basically identical to the Deluxe, but it is stocked in a plainer grade of walnut.
 The comments you read here will also apply to the Mark V Sporter.

 The Weatherby Mark V Deluxe is a big rifle.
-It weighs about 8 1/2 pounds bare (9 1/2 pounds with scope) and measures 44 5/8" long.
-But it is so well balanced that it feels smaller than it really is.
+It weighs about 8-1/2 pounds bare (9-1/2 pounds with scope) and measures 44-5/8" long.
+However, it is so well balanced that it feels smaller than it really is.

 The pistol grip's slender wrist and the forearm's three dimension taper contribute to the rifle's almost delicate feel, while the cast-off designed into the buttstock makes it exceptionally fast to mount.
 Speed also carries over to the design of the action.
 The smooth, round bolt knob is easy to grasp and equally easy on the hand when operated quickly, unlike checkered bolt knobs.
 The ultra smooth Weatherby Mark V action, with its short 54 degree bolt lift, is just about the fastest bolt action on the market for repeat shots.
 Since it is chambered for Weatherby Magnum cartridges, repeat shots are seldom required.